 The Federated Hosting Node Manager Portlet provides infrastructure and VRE administrators with a dashboard and a control panel to easily monitor and manage resources in external infrastructures.
 It enables administrators to register cloud infrastructures and credentials associated with them as well as virtual appliances and service profiles.

 The D4Science Information System collects, holds and provides all the information related to the D4Science infrastructure.
-In particular, for the purpose ot the integration of FedCloud, it holds the list of available cloud sites along with credentials to access them, the list of running cloud resources and their status and the list of virtual appliances available for instantiation.
+In particular, for the purpose of the integration of FedCloud, it holds the list of available cloud sites along with credentials to access them, the list of running cloud resources and their status and the list of virtual appliances available for instantiation.

 The D4Science Accounting System tracks the usage of all D4Science resources, including external ones.
 Usage records are fed to the accounting system either by querying external accounting systems - where available - or by tracking relevant events (e.g. create, start, stop, destroy VMs) at FHNM-level.